TheMaverickProgrammer/dart_yes_parser/README.md

 ```

 See the [example](./example/yes_parser_example.dart) to learn how to access
-element types and their data from a [mesh file format](./example/example.mesh)
+element types and their data from an example [3D format](./example/doc.mesh)
-which uses the YES scriplet spec.
+which uses the spec.

 ## License
 This project is licensed under the [Common Development and Distribution License (CDDL)][LEGAL].